 At its height, the Playboy Empire included not just the magazine, but also books, merchandise, and a nationwide chain of high-end clubs.
 The clubs went out of business in 1991, but the brand was resurrected in 2006 and a handful still exists.
 In 1986, I almost made my way into the Buffalo club on a double date, ironically at the insistence of the girls we were with.
 While I was wearing a tie, the other guy wasn’t, so we didn’t get past the lobby.
 Yes, they had a dress code.

 I am disinclined to attribute the entirety of responsibility for the sexual revolution of the 1960s solely to Playboy; however, the magazine rode the forefront of the social movement and was influential in spreading the idea that sex and the female body was not a dirty secret to be hidden, but rather celebrated.
 While Playboy was a relatively more modest publication than its competitors, the magazine could still push the limits of what was acceptable in terms of female nudity until hardcore pornography became more widely distributed.
-I am reminded of a scene in Billy Hayes’s autobiography Midnight Express where, after escaping prison in 1975 following five years behind bars, he picks up a copy of Playboy and is immediately shocked at how much more nudity was displayed compared to 1970.
+I am reminded of a scene in Billy Hayes’s autobiography Midnight Express where after escaping a Turkish prison in 1975, following five years behind bars, he picks up a copy of Playboy and is immediately shocked at how much more nudity was displayed compared to 1970.

 That Playboy’s Penthouse and Playboy After Dark both lasted just two seasons each is not really indicative of a failure.
 The point of both programs was to raise the profile of the publication, and to that end, it succeeded.
 Additionally, both programs capture a moment in time and Hefner had an instinct for knowing when the moment had passed, and, like every good host, he knew when the party was over.

 The musical guests performing in the video compilation above include (click on the links for each individual performance):